Machinima: Competitions

 After the QML's Quake Movie Oscars, dedicated machinima awards did not reappear until the AMAS created the Mackies for its first Machinima Film Festival in 2002.
 The annual festival has become an important one for machinima creators.
 Ho Chee Yue, a founder of the marketing company AKQA, helped to organize the first festival for the Asia chapter of the AMAS in 2006.
 In 2007, the AMAS supported the first machinima festival held in Europe.
 In addition to these smaller ceremonies, Hugh Hancock of Strange Company worked to add an award for machinima to the more general Bitfilm Festival in 2003.
 Other general festivals that allow machinima include the Sundance Film Festival, the Florida Film Festival, and the New Media Film Festival.
 The Ottawa International Animation Festival opened a machinima category in 2004, but, citing the need for "a certain level of excellence", declined to award anything to the category's four entries that year.

+The Milan Machinima Festival (MMF) is an annual event in Italy focused on machinima, spotlighting filmmakers who use video games and real-time technologies to create moving image works.
+Dedicated to exploring the intersections of video art, cinema, animation, and gaming, the festival presents a curated selection of machinima works chosen by an international jury for their cultural significance, artistic innovation, and experimental approach, alongside an open call for emerging creators and a program of lectures, seminars, workshops, and publications.

+The 69th Internationale Kurzfilmtage Oberhausen that was held from April 26 to May 1, 2023 presented “Against Gravity.
+The Art of Machinima” as its central thematic programme, the first major film festival to dedicate extensive programming to machinima.

 Machinima has been showcased in contests sponsored by game companies.
 Epic Games' popular Make Something Unreal contest included machinima that impressed event organizer Jeff Morris because of "the quality of entries that really push the technology, that accomplish things that Epic never envisioned".
 In December 2005, Blizzard Entertainment and Xfire, a gaming-focused instant messaging service, jointly sponsored a World of Warcraft machinima contest.